radical-group/koubbe/README.md

 ## FACTS

+### Getting started

-My work consisted on helping out in running simple FACTS "modules" on XSEDE Bridges and verifying correct functionality.
+My initial work consisted on helping out in running simple FACTS "modules" on XSEDE Bridges and verifying correct functionality.

-After this initial testing was done, I proceeded to package the [FACTS repo](https://github.com/radical-collaboration/facts) into a python pip package and uploaded it to the pip server for easy download of general users.
+After this testing was done, I proceeded to package the [FACTS repo](https://github.com/radical-collaboration/facts) into a python pip package and uploaded it to the pip server for easy download of general users.

+Lastly, I was tasked with the containerization of the FACTS framework.
+As it is right now, automation is achieved by creating a virtual environment and installing FACTS along with its dependencies through PIP.
+This framework will launch the executables for the required modules on a remote machine, being an HPC cluster, etc.

+So, why do we need containers?
+What is the benefit that containers are going to bring to FACTS?

+We envision this at two levels:

+1) We containerize at the framework level.
+This will allow us to take FACTS apart into individual modules, completely independent from one another, with their own container each.
+The end user won’t have to know about anything else, no virtual environment, no dependencies, no other steps.
+We would take full advantage of the portability and reproducibility benefits of containers.
+Therefore, the end user can simply execute the containerized module on the local machine.
+We can use Docker for this purpose.
+2) We containerize at the executable level.
+There is a growing number of modules inside FACTS.
+Each module has 4 stages: pre-processing, fit, project, post-processing.
+Each stage has one executable (python3 script).
+We can use Singularity for this purpose.

+Few notes to keep in mind:

+- Input data is not going to be included in the container.
+We can integrate (bind mount) it to the Docker container at the time of execution.
+Singularity already offers integration features that make this easier.

+- Where are we going to obtain the containers from?
+As said before, each container would be representing a FACTS module.
+The containers can be downloaded from Docker Hub or the Singularity equivalent, for example, with every container being specific to the application and remote resource.
+Lastly, the end user would just need to execute the container.

+### Containerization at the executable level

+As an initial approach, I started containerizing at the executable level (Singularity) on Comet with the kopp14 module and data that Greg sent me.
+Once done, I characterized performance and looked for any overheads.
+You can find the FACTS python script, the Singularity definition file and the FACTS pipeline configuration [here](https://github.com/radical-group/koubbe/tree/master/FACTS/Containerizing%20FACTS/Executable%20level/src/Comet).
+You can find the results in the last slide of the presentation [here](https://github.com/radical-group/koubbe/blob/master/Containers/First%20experiments/docs/Containers%20Initial%20Presentation.pdf).
+You can read how to run the container from the following file: [facts_re.sh](https://github.com/radical-group/koubbe/blob/master/FACTS/Containerizing%20FACTS/Executable%20level/src/Comet/facts_re.sh)

+### Containerization at the framework level

+This was not a requirement at the moment, but for fun I proceeded to create a Dockerfile containerizing FACTS at the framework level.
+You can find the file [here](https://github.com/radical-group/koubbe/blob/master/FACTS/Containerizing%20FACTS/Framework%20level/Dockerfile)

 ## Misc